Ralph Waldo Emerson: Race and slavery

 As with many supporters of slavery, during his early years, Emerson seems to have thought that the faculties of African slaves were not equal to those of white slave-owners.
-But this belief in racial inferiorities did not make Emerson a supporter of slavery.
+But this belief in racial inferiority did not make Emerson a supporter of slavery.
 Emerson wrote later that year that "No ingenious sophistry can ever reconcile the unperverted mind to the pardon of Slavery; nothing but tremendous familiarity, and the bias of private interest".
 Emerson saw the removal of people from their homeland, the treatment of slaves, and the self-seeking benefactors of slaves as gross injustices.
 For Emerson, slavery was a moral issue, while superiority of the races was an issue he tried to analyze from a scientific perspective based on what he believed to be inherited traits.

 Emerson saw himself as a man of "Saxon descent".
 In a speech given in 1835 titled "Permanent Traits of the English National Genius", he said, "The inhabitants of the United States, especially of the Northern portion, are descended from the people of England and have inherited the traits of their national character".
 He saw direct ties between race based on national identity and the inherent nature of the human being.
 White Americans who were native-born in the United States and of English ancestry were categorized by him as a separate "race", which he thought had a position of being superior to other nations.
 His idea of race was based on a shared culture, environment, and history.
 He believed that native-born Americans of English descent were superior to European immigrants, including the Irish, French, and Germans, and also as being superior to English people from England, whom he considered a close second and the only really comparable group.

-Later in his life, Emerson's ideas on race changed when he became more involved in the abolitionist movement while at the same time he began to more thoroughly analyze the philosophical implications of race and racial hierarchies.
+Later in his life, Emerson's ideas on race changed when he became more involved in the abolitionist movement while at the same time, he began to more thoroughly analyze the philosophical implications of race and racial hierarchies.
 His beliefs shifted focus to the potential outcomes of racial conflicts.
 Emerson's racial views were closely related to his views on nationalism and national superiority, which was a common view in the United States at that time.
 Emerson used contemporary theories of race and natural science to support a theory of race development.
 He believed that the current political battle and the current enslavement of other races was an inevitable racial struggle, one that would result in the inevitable union of the United States.
 Such conflicts were necessary for the dialectic of change that would eventually allow the progress of the nation.
 In much of his later work, Emerson seems to allow the notion that different European races will eventually mix in America.
 This hybridization process would lead to a superior race that would be to the advantage of the superiority of the United States.